dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/1_Basics.md

 :   $D_f$ is always an $F_\sigma$ set, which follows by considering the oscillation $\omega_f$.
     $\omega_f(x) = 0 \iff f$ is continuous at $x$, and $D_f = \union_n A_{\frac 1 n}$ where $A_\varepsilon = \theset{\omega_f \geq \varepsilon}$ is closed.

-Lemma
-:	Any nonempty set which is bounded from above (resp. below) has a well-defined supremum (resp. infimum).

 ## Uniform Convergence